Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 How to Take a Day Trip from Cairo to Luxor

 In December 2022, I visited Egypt as part of my first trip to Africa.
-I only had a few days to spend in Egypt and wanted to visit the key tourist sights in both Cairo and Luxor.
-With limited time, I inquired about how to take a day trip from Luxor to Cairo.
+I only had a few days to spend in Egypt and wanted to visit the key tourist sights in Cairo and Luxor.
+With limited time, I inquired about how to take a day trip from Cairo to Luxor.
 My research told me that it is possible but requires flying between the two cities.

 I began looking for companies that offer a day tour of Luxor from Cairo.
-After comparing a few packages, I decided to book with the company Emo Tours Egypt.
-Their package included roundtrip airfare from Cairo to Luxor and a full day of touring Luxor’s top sights, including the Colossi of Memnon, the Valley of the Kings, Hatshepsut’s Temple, the Karnak Temple, and the Luxor Temple.
+After comparing a few packages, I decided to book with Emo Tours Egypt.
+Their package included round-trip airfare from Cairo to Luxor and a full day of touring Luxor’s top sights, including the Colossi of Memnon, the Valley of the Kings, Hatshepsut’s Temple, the Karnak Temple, and the Luxor Temple.
+I booked this Cairo to Luxor day trip because it bundled flights and a private guide.

 An Early Morning Departure on Nile Air at Cairo International Airport